President Trump's Idea Of Good And Bad Immigrant Countries Has A Historical Precedent

 "A nation that was built by the immigrants of all lands can ask those who now seek admission, 'What can you do for our country?' " Johnson said in his 1964 State of the Union speech.
 "But we should not be asking, 'In what country were you born?' " His administration proposed a reform that would put all nationalities on a roughly equal basis, with immigrant visas awarded largely on the basis of whether the candidates had skills and education considered "especially advantageous" to U.S. interests.

 The idea that some countries produced better immigrants than others had support, however, and Johnson's immigration reform proposal ran into substantial opposition.
-The chairman of the immigration subcommittee of the House Judiciary Committee, Rep. Michael Feighan (D-Ohio) refused even to hold hearings on the administration's bill in 1964 and relented the following year only after coming under heavy pressure from Johnson himself.
-When he did hold hearings, he made sure supporters of the quota system were given ample opportunity to argue for its continuation.
+The chairman of the immigration subcommittee of the House Judiciary Committee, Rep. Michael Feighan, D-Ohio, refused even to hold hearings on the administration's bill in 1964 and relented the following year only after coming under heavy pressure from Johnson himself.
+When Feighan did hold hearings, he made sure supporters of the quota system were given ample opportunity to argue for its continuation.

-Among those testifying in its favor was John Trevor, Jr., whose father had played a key role in the enactment of the quota system.
+Among those testifying in its favor was John Trevor Jr., whose father had played a key role in the enactment of the quota system.
 Trevor argued that the quota system ensured that newcomers would "mirror" the existing U.S. population, ensuring social stability.

 Other arguments previewed the rhetoric of Trump campaign rallies more than 50 years later.
-The president general of the Daughters of the American Revolution, Adele Sullivan, claimed that choosing immigrants without regard to ethnicity "could result in further unemployment, overladen taxes, to say nothing of a collapse of moral and spiritual values, if nonassimilable aliens of dissimilar background and culture are permitted gradually to overwhelm our country."
+The president-general of the Daughters of the American Revolution, Adele Sullivan, claimed that choosing immigrants without regard to ethnicity "could result in further unemployment, overladen taxes, to say nothing of a collapse of moral and spiritual values, if nonassimilable aliens of dissimilar background and culture are permitted gradually to overwhelm our country."

-Similarly, Sen. John McClellan (D-Arkansas) asked whether opening the United States to immigrants from Africa would lead to "still more ghettos and thus more and more acts of violence and riots?"
+Similarly, Sen. John McClellan, D-Ark., asked whether opening the United States to immigrants from Africa would lead to "still more ghettos and thus more and more acts of violence and riots?"

-A fellow Democrat, Spessard Holland of Florida, in a speech on the Senate floor, asked, "Why, for the first time, are the emerging nations of Africa to be placed on the same basis as are our mother countries—Britain, Germany, the Scandinavian nations, France, and the other nations from which most Americans have come?" he asked.
+A fellow Democrat, Spessard Holland of Florida, in a speech on the Senate floor, asked, "Why, for the first time, are the emerging nations of Africa to be placed on the same basis as are our mother countries — Britain, Germany, the Scandinavian nations, France, and the other nations from which most Americans have come?"

-In fact, the 1960 census showed that Americans of African slave descent outnumbered Scandinavian Americans by a margin of two-and-a-half to one.
-There were more African-Americans in the United States than there were Americans whose origins lay in Italy, France, the Netherlands, Belgium, Austria, and Switzerland combined.
+However, the 1960 census showed that Americans of African slave descent outnumbered Scandinavian Americans by a margin of 2.5 to 1.
+There were more African-Americans in the United States than there were Americans whose origins lay in Italy, France, the Netherlands, Belgium, Austria and Switzerland combined.

 Support for Johnson's immigration reform, however, gained momentum after the passage of the Civil Rights Act of 1964.
-Vice President Hubert Humphrey, who had pushed for the abolition of national-origin quotas during the 1950s as a U.S. senator, tied the promotion of immigration reform to the civil-rights movement, then at its peak.
+Vice President Hubert Humphrey, who had pushed for the abolition of national-origin quotas during the 1950s as a U.S. senator, tied the promotion of immigration reform to the civil rights movement, then at its peak.

 "We have removed all elements of second-class citizenship from our laws by the Civil Rights Act," he said.
 "We must in 1965 remove all elements in our immigration law which suggest there are second-class people."